iamantony/qtcsv/README.md

 ## 5. Run tests

-If you want to run tests, then use this commands after build of *qtcsv*:
+To run tests use these commands after build of *qtcsv*:

 ### 5.1 Linux, OS X